guhanjewelleryworks/studio/README.md

 2. Connecting via SSH.
 3. Installing Node.js, npm, and PM2.
 4. Transferring the application code to the EC2 instance (e.g., via `git clone`).
+5. Setting up environment variables on the EC2 instance (e.g., in a `.env.production` file or through PM2 ecosystem file), including `MONGODB_URI`.
-5. Running `npm install` and `npm run build`.
+6. Running `npm install` and `npm run build`.
-6. Starting the app with PM2: `pm2 start npm --name "goldsmith-connect" -- start`.
+7. Starting the app with PM2: `pm2 start npm --name "goldsmith-connect" -- start`.
-7. Configuring a reverse proxy like Nginx.
+8. Configuring a reverse proxy like Nginx.
-8. Setting up HTTPS with Certbot.
+9. Setting up HTTPS with Certbot.

 Refer to the detailed guide for specific commands and configurations.